voostindie/vincents-productivity-suite-for-alfred/README.md

 ## Performing actions when the focus changes

 Apart from the `areas` section, the configuration also supports an `actions` section, where you can list things that must happen whenever the focus changes.
-Currently there are two:
+Currently there are three:

 1. Show the name of the focused area in BitBar
 2. Changing the desktop wallpaper
+3. Changing the focus in OmniFocus

 To enable both actions, add this to your configuration: